ESMValGroup/ESMValTool_Tutorial/_episodes/05-conclusions.md

  if your question has already been addressed.
 If you have a GitHub account, you can also post your questions there.

-If you encounter difficulties, a great starting point is to visit issues page [issue page](https://github.com/ESMValGroup/ESMValTool/issues) to check whether your issues have already been reported or not.
+If you encounter difficulties, a great starting point is to visit the issues page [issue page](https://github.com/ESMValGroup/ESMValTool/issues) to check whether your issues have already been reported or not.
 If they have been reported before, suggestions provided by developers can help you to solve the issues you encountered.